Updated: May 11

 Client: Dr Trevor Lawrence, orthopaedic consultant, top UK hip & knee surgeon, based in Solihull, West Midlands.
 The company hosting Dr Lawrence's old site went bust, resulting in Dr Lawrence's data loss.

 1. PLANNING THE SITE CONTENT

-My first step was to see if any of the client's text content could be salvaged through web.archive.org.
+My first step was to see if any of the client's old text content could be salvaged through web.archive.org.
 The salvaged copy amounted to a whopping 17,000 words document.
-It needed good sifting through, grasping its content and making some tough decisions regarding its considerable length and indeed its medical jargon complexity.
+It needed good sifting through, grasping its content and making some tough decisions regarding its considerable length and medical jargon complexity.
 My project ahead was going to be a lot more than just a web brochure.

 Do my symptoms mean I need joint surgery?

 What's the recovery time?